nichui/2020-fall-cs160-teamspiritworld/README.md

 npm install redux
 ```

-**Pushing code and creating pull requests**
+### Pushing code and creating pull requests

-To push new code into “master” and create a pull request for the team to review, users must first do a `git checkout -b <newbranch_name>`.
+To push new code into the “master” branch and create a pull request for the team to review, users must first do a `git checkout -b <newbranch_name>`.
 To create a branch off of master, enter command: `git checkout -b <branch> origin/master`.
-There may be some errors pushing from a branch if there’s untracked files and changes to not be committed in the specific branch.
+There may be some errors pushing from a branch if there are untracked files and changes not to be committed in the specific branch.

 **NOTE**: Always make sure to check your commits and changes and your branch with `git status` before committing/pushing files.